 The concentration values λ , in turn, can be determined from the defining Eqs.
-33 or 34.
+(33) or (34).
 The spectra of the eigenvalues χ of Eqs.
-42 and 44 display roughly equant spacing, without the numerically troublesome plateaus of nearly equal values that characterizes the eigenvalues λ .
+(42) and (44) display roughly equant spacing, without the numerically troublesome plateaus of nearly equal values that characterize the eigenvalues λ .
 Thus, for the special cases of symmetric single and double polar caps, the concentration problem posed in Eq.
-32 is not only numerically feasible also in circumstances where direct solution methods are bound to fail (Albertella et al. 1999), but essentially trivial in every situation.
-Numerical methods for the solution of Eqs.
-(33-34) on completely general domains on the surface of the sphere were discussed by us elsewhere (Simons et al. 2006; Simons and Dahlen 2006, 2007).
+(32) is not only numerically feasible also in circumstances where direct solution methods are bound to fail (Albertella et al. 1999), but essentially trivial in every situation.
+In practical applications, the eigenfunctions that are optimally concentrated within a polar cap can be rotated to an arbitrarily positioned circular cap on the unit sphere using standard spherical harmonic rotation formulae (Edmonds 1996; Blanco et al. 1997; Dahlen and Tromp 1998).